wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Lua/lua02_1_sample_init.md

 For example：

 Usually Cocos2d - X engine generates game Activity, inheritance in org.
 Cocos2dx.
 Lib.
 Cocos2dxActivity subclass.
-In the Demo project, this class is AppActivity。
+In the Demo project, this class is AppActivity.

 ```java
 @Override